A rib fracture is a crack or break in one or more of your rib bones.

 You may need prescription pain medicines (narcotics) to keep your pain under control while your bones heal.

 - Take these medicines on the schedule your provider prescribed.

 - To avoid becoming constipated, drink more fluids, eat high-fiber foods, and use stool softeners.

 - To avoid nausea or vomiting, try taking your pain medicines with food.

 If your pain is not severe, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
 You can buy these pain medicines at the store.

-- These should be avoided for the first 24 hours after your injury since they may lead to bleeding.
+- These medicines should be avoided for the first 24 hours after your injury since they may lead to bleeding.

 - Talk with your provider before using these medicines if you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or internal bleeding in the past.